AndrewKeig/nft-pixels/README.md

 ### nftpixels.createGif(inputFolder, outputFolder)

-This command allows you to create an animated gif of all the images you have generated.
+This command allows you to create an animated gif of the images you have generated, simply takes the first 20 images and makes a gif.

 ```
 await nftpixels.createGif(inputFolder, outputFolder)